uludag/nosql-biosets/hmdb/readme.md

 * https://github.com/ashrafsarhan/drugbank-relational-database
-  Project home page includes graph of the DrugBank schema which could be useful in undestanding the DrugBank data
+  Project home page includes graph of the DrugBank schema which could be useful in undestanding the DrugBank data. _The graph is for version 4.3 of the DrugBank database, it looks there are some differences compared to version 5 such as 'transporters' field is missing_